docker/docs/engine/security/trust/trust_delegation.md

 ### Removing a Contributor's Key from a Delegation

 As part of rotating keys for a delegation, you may want to remove an individual key but retain the delegation.
-This can be done with the Notary cli.
+This can be done with the Notary CLI.

 Remember you will have to remove the key from both the `targets/releases` role and the role specific to that signer `targets/<name>`.